 Recipe and Ingredient Tips and Tricks

-- My dogs like the smell of plain gelatin and will happily accept plain gummies (gelatin and water), but a little tasty boost of chicken stock never goes astray.
+- My dogs like the smell of plain gelatin, but a little tasty boost of chicken stock never goes astray.
 Adding clear or strained stock works best to keep the gummies transparent, if you want them to be clear.
 Cloudy is fine as well, just a bit different than the pictured treats.
 Light stocks work better than dark stocks for tinting, as the stock can have a significant affect the colour.
 You can read more in our FAQ post on stock for making homemade dog treats.

 - In my experience, 3 tbsp of gelatin powder per cup of liquid makes firm gummies.
 If you prefer, you can use more gelatin for added supplementation or less for a jigglier jelly treat with lower gelatin content.
 Individual gelatin powders may be a little stronger / weaker.
 Find a ratio that works for your preferences and, of course, your dog.